RasaHQ/rasa/docs/dataformat.rst

     ## regex:zipcode
     - [0-9]{5}

+    ## lookup:streets
+    - path/to/streets.txt

-The training data for Rasa NLU is structured into different parts: examples, synonyms, and regex features.
+The training data for Rasa NLU is structured into different parts: examples, synonyms, regex features, and lookup tables.

 Synonyms will map extracted entities to the same name, for example mapping "my savings account" to simply "savings".
 However, this only happens *after* the entities have been extracted, so you need to provide examples with the synonyms present so that Rasa can learn to pick them up.

+Lookup tables may be specified as txt files containing comma-separated words or phrases.
+Upon loading the training data, these files are used to generate case-insensitive regex patterns that are added to the regex features.

 JSON Format
 -----------